Hotmoka/hotmoka/tutorial/Takamaka.md

 As you can see, the test above avoids generating a bid that is equal to the best bid seen so far.
 This avoids having two bidders that place the same bid: the smart contract will consider as winner the first bidder that reveals its bids.
-To avoid this tricky case, we preferred to assume that the best bid is unique.
+To avoid this tricky case, we prefer to assume that the best bid is unique.
 This is just a simplification of the `main` method, since the smart contract perfectly deals with that case.